 Although it may not be required by employers or some states, many clinical nutritionists and dietitians choose to become professionally registered and certified.
 There are many options for people working in this field; the most common being registered by the American Dietetic Association (ADA) as a registered dietitian (RD).
 The International & American Associations of Clinical Nutritionists (IAACN) offers certification specifically for those working in clinical nutrition.
 Registration and certification require graduation from an educational program approved by the ADA, professional experience and passage of a skills assessment exam.

 Employment opportunities in nutrition-related positions were expected to increase between 2012 and 2022 at the faster-than-average rate of 21%, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 This increase was due in part to the overall aging of the population and the increased awareness of the nutritional requirements needed for good health and disease prevention.
-Per the BLS, the annual median salary for nutritionists and dietitians in 2013 was $55,920.
+Per the BLS, the annual mean average salary for nutritionists and dietitians in 2014 was $57,440.